Gifted-s/gifted-s.github.io/README.md

 - Leveraged ETL (Extract, Transform, Load) mechanism to consolidate road safety data from various agencies, enabling comprehensive and more accurate data analytics for research groups and policymakers.
 - Modelled all entities (32) using Entity Relationship Diagram to showcase all entities and the relationships between them
 - Implemented indexing by location to optimize the performance of queries related to geographical data
-- Wrote SQL queries to generate 10 statistics on road accidents presented during the final year project defence
+- Wrote SQL queries to generate 10 statistics on road accidents presented during the final year project defense

 ---